Bluford Shops products are not intended for children under 14.

 Now available in N Scale: USRA 30'6" 2-Bay Hoppers and Panel Side Hoppers.

-Bluford Shops is proud to announce all-new tooling in N scale for USRA 30’6” 2-Bay Hoppers and Panel Side Hoppers.
 More than 55,000 of these cars were built making them one of the most prolific freight car designs of the twentieth century.
-These ready-to-run cars will feature: diecast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; coal load; lever-style hand brake; body mounted magnetically operating knuckle couplers; close coupling; and Fox Valley Models metal wheels.
+These ready-to-run cars feature: diecast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; coal load; lever-style hand brake; body mounted magnetically operating knuckle couplers; close coupling; and metal wheels.
 All road names will be available in multiple road numbers.

-Bluford Shops is proud to announce four all new body styles for your N scale freight car fleet: 2-Bay Offset Side Hoppers, 2-Bay War Emergency Composite Hoppers, 2-Bay Rebuilt War Emergency Hoppers and 8-Panel 2-Bay Hoppers.
-These ready-to-run cars feature: die cast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; load; body mounted magnetically operating knuckle couplers; close coupling; and Fox Valley Models metal wheels.
+Bluford Shops has four body styles for your N scale freight car fleet: 2-Bay Offset Side Hoppers, 2-Bay War Emergency Composite Hoppers, 2-Bay Rebuilt War Emergency Hoppers and 8-Panel 2-Bay Hoppers.
+These ready-to-run cars feature: die cast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; load; body mounted magnetically operating knuckle couplers; close coupling; and metal wheels.